JanWilczek/wolf-sound-blog/_posts/dsp/2022-04-16-data-alignment-in-fir-simd.md

 If we view the random-access memory (RAM) as consisting of boxes, we could say that the first memory address in each box is aligned with respect to the size of the box.

-If we say that our data is aligned as 4 `float`s, we mean that the pointer to our data points to the first memory address in such a box.
+If we say that our data is aligned as 4 `float`s, we mean that the pointer to our data points to an address which is a multiplicity of 4 times the size of a `float` on the given platform.

 C++ has a lot of features concerning alignment.
 Most notably, from C++ 17, standard containers like `std::array` or `std::vector` are always aligned according to the type they hold.